-Hollow Grinds he most common variety of grinding method, hollows can still come in varying degrees.
+Hollow Grinds the most common variety of grinding method, hollows can still come in varying degrees from full wedge, quarter hollow to full hollow.
 By removing more of his face more material hollower are lighter.
 The most common varieties are quarter hollow, full hollow, and near wedge.

 As the blade is usually thinner it is relatively flexible which means it is able to follow the contours of your skin more easily.

 Hollow grinds are the most desirable however the thinner the blade, the more fragile they can be, so care needs to be taken to not drop or over sharpen, which can cause the blade to break.
 Sometimes hollow grindings have a belly with a slight curve, and the ridge acting as a stabilizer, across the blade.
 This adds support by offering greater resistance to flexing muscles.
 Indeed many hollow grinds have been developed by honing a nearly imperceptible belly.